goruck/foodcomputer/README.md

 1. Learn about the OpenAg initiative and and how might people benefit from this technology.
 2. Learn how to develop an Alexa skill for Echo devices with a display and in particular skills for the Internet of Things.
 This lead to the requirement to use an external plot creation service (plot.ly), for example.
 Note that I did consider using the AWS IoT service for this project but decided against it since the PFC is a relatively complex device and in particular has an integrated database.
 3. Learn how to integrate a voice UI with the PFC that gave a great user experience.
 This required me to not only think through the user interaction but also help fix stability bugs in the OpenAg Brain software and to further develop its API to facilitate the integration with Alexa.
+I also had to pay attention how fast Alexa responded to requests with five seconds or less as the requirement.
+This drove some decisions such as how to access the PFC's CouchDB database, in particular the use of stale views.
+Latency optimization is a work in progress.
 4. Learn about ROS which is extensively used in the OpenAg Brain project.
 5. Create an end-to-end framework for Alexa Skills development that can be used for other similar IoT applications.
 This lead to the requirement to use standard services and components where possible and provide clear documentation.
 6. Ensure that the end-to-end service is secure.
 This required me to enable HTTPS on CouchDB and in the JavaScript code that handles the Alexa intent.